DirectoryLister/DirectoryLister/README.md

 ---

-Directory Lister is the easiest way to expose the contents of any web-accessable folder for browsing and sharing.
+Directory Lister is the easiest way to expose the contents of any web-accessible folder for browsing and sharing.
 With a zero configuration, drag-and-drop installation you'll be up and running in less than a minute.